Alfie Barbeary

-Alfie Barbeary (born 5 October 2000) is an English professional rugby union player who plays as a number eight for Premiership Rugby club Bath.
+Alfie Barbeary (born 5 October 2000) is an English professional rugby union player who plays as a number eight for Premiership Rugby club Saracens.
 He now plays in the back row having previously focused on hooker.

 Early life

 Born in Banbury, Oxfordshire, Barbeary grew up in Deddington, starting rugby at age eight with Banbury RUFC.

 Barbeary was part of the Banbury Rugby Club teams which won several Oxfordshire cups and Land Rover Cups at youth level.
 He was educated at Bloxham School and played in the team which won the under-18 National Schools Plate in 2019.
 He started training with Wasps under-15.

 Club career

 Barbeary permanently entered Wasps’ Senior Academy squad for the 2019–20 season.
 After featuring in a Cup game with the senior team in 2018 as a substitute hooker, he spent some time in on loan with Nottingham during the 2019–20 RFU Championship, still being dual registered with Wasps.

 Barbeary made his first Premiership start at the Ricoh Arena on 9 September 2020, scoring a hat trick against Leicester, making a strong impression playing as a blindside flanker.
 He became only the second player to score a treble on his first Premiership debut, after former Kiwis' winger Lesley Vainikolo.

 In December 2020, Barbeary made his European club debut, starting as a number 8 in both fixtures against the Dragons and Montpellier.
 Already successful in Wales, he proved to be instrumental in the home performance against MHR, proving to be a decisive forward, breaking lines and scoring tries, but also showing his back skills with kicks, offloads and try assists, and eventually being named man of the match.

 Barbeary however ended the year with an ankle syndesmosis injury, only allowing him to get back on the field in late March 2021, making the headlines as an early substitute against Newcastle Falcons, allowing his team to win the game after a come-back.

 Wasps entered administration on 17 October 2022 and Barbeary was made redundant along with all other players and coaching staff.
 On 20 November 2022, it was confirmed that Barbeary had signed for Premiership rivals Bath on a long-term deal from the 2022-23 season.

+In March 2026, he signed for Saracens ahead of the 2026–27 season.